Skip to main contentSkip to navigationSkip to search

 “People were stressed, constantly putting out fires.
 I tried to help them pause and think.
 Safety isn’t about rules, it’s about consequences.”

 On site, she focused on participation rather than instructions — inviting supervisors to walk with her, explain what they saw and reflect on risks themselves.
-This was reinforced by Geo Pintilie, who worked closely with contractors to strengthen daily safety routines and embed HSE into everyday operations.

 “That way, people start thinking proactively instead of just reacting,” she says.
 Training sessions and clear, practical guidelines helped shift attitudes, while small initiatives such as a safety recognition box encouraged pride and accountability.